Bamlanivimab

 Monitoring for Drug Resistance

-There is a potential risk for treatment failure due to emerging variants that are resistant to the combination drug.
-The combination drug does not have activity against the Omicron variant.
-Updates regarding the resistance trends and authorized use of combination therapy can be accessed via the U.S department of health and human services website and the CDC website.
+Emerging variants that are resistant to the combination drug—the combination drug does not have activity against the Omicron variant—can potentially cause treatment failure.
+Updates regarding resistance trends and authorized use of combination therapy can be accessed via the U.S. Department of Health and Human Services and the CDC websites.

 Toxicity

-During the clinical trials, doses up to 7000 mg, i.e., ten times the authorized dose of bamlanivimab, have been administered without any dose-limiting toxicity.
+During the clinical trials, doses up to 7000 mg, 10 times the authorized bamlanivimab, were administered without any dose-limiting toxicity.
 In case of overdose, supportive treatment is recommended, along with monitoring of vitals and clinical status.
 In case of an overdose, there is no specific antidote.

 Specific Populations

 1. Pediatric use: Phase 2/3 of the BLAZE-1 Trial was completed in December 2021.
-No dosing adjustment were made to population of 12-18 years and weighing at least 40 kgs.
+No dosing adjustments were made to a population of 12-18 years and weighing at least 40 kg.
 Dosing adjustment recommendation besides this age/weight group is mentioned above.

 2. Geriatric use: BLAZE- 1 Trial included 30% of age 65 and 10% 75.
 No pharmacokinetic differences were noted compared to the younger population.

-3. Renally impairment: Renal impairment is not expected as the drug is not eliminated via the urine.
+3. Renally impairment: Renal impairment is not expected as the drug is not eliminated via urine.

 4. Hepatic impairment: The drug has not been evaluated in cases of moderate or severe hepatic impairment.
 With mild hepatic impairment, it has been shown to have no difference compared to normal hepatic function.

-5. Pregnancy: Human IgG1 antibodies can cross the placental barrier.
-Therefore, the drug has the potential to cross the placental barrier.
-FDA recommends using the drug in pregnant women if the potential benefit outweighs the risk to both mother and the fetus.
-There are no sufficient data regarding birth defects secondary to drug use.
+5. Pregnancy: Human IgG1 antibodies can cross the placental barrier, so the drug has the potential to do the same.
+The FDA recommends using the drug in pregnant women if the potential benefit outweighs the risk to both the mother and the fetus.
+There is no sufficient data regarding birth defects secondary to drug use.

 6. Lactating mothers: Bamlanivimab has a molecular weight of 146,000 Da.
-Because it is a very large protein, the amount of the drug present in the milk is expected to be low.[11]
-There is no data available regarding the effect of bamlanivimab on breast milk production and breast-fed infant[2].
+Because it is a very large protein, the amount of the drug in the milk is expected to be low.[11]
+There is no data available regarding the effect of bamlanivimab on breast milk production and breastfed infants [2].
 The use of the drug should be considered on an individual basis.

 Enhancing Healthcare Team Outcomes